On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry: Information Carried by Stochastic Fields

-Let us consider the case an uncorrelated homogeneous \footnote{A homogeneous source is a source whose statistical properties are uniform across its surface, i.e. whose spectral density is constant on the source plane. } source with $I(\mathbf{r}')$=1.
-In this case the eigenproblem in Eq. \eqref{eq:EigWE} is the same eigenproblem that gives the left singular functions of the radiation operator, whose kernel is Eq. \eqref{eq:GGc}.
-Consequently, \emph{the eigenfunctions of the CSD operator coincide with the left singular functions of the radiation operator, and the eigenvalues of the CSD operator coincide with the square of the singular values of the radiation operator}, giving a direct connection in terms of \NDF between the stochastic and non-stochastic model.
+Let us consider the eigenproblems in Eqs.~\eqref{eq:Ku} and \eqref{eq:EigWE}, whose kernels are given by Eqs.~\eqref{eq:GGc} and \eqref{eq:Wx}, respectively.
+We note that, for a spatially uncorrelated homogeneous source\footnote{A homogeneous source is a source whose statistical properties are uniform across its surface, i.e., whose spectral density is constant on the source.
+A spatially uncorrelated homogeneous source is an idealization.
+Physically realizable sources are only partially coherent, i.e., \emph{quasi-homogeneous} with a small but non-zero coherence area.} with $S_J(\mathbf{r}') = 1$, the two kernels coincide, i.e., $W(\mathbf{r}_1,\mathbf{r}_2) = K_u(\mathbf{r}_1,\mathbf{r}_2)$.
+The eigenvalue problem~\eqref{eq:EigWE} is therefore identical to~\eqref{eq:Ku}.
+It follows that the eigenfunctions of the CSD operator are identical to the left singular functions of the radiation operator, i.e. $\psi_n(\mathbf{r}) = u_n(\mathbf{r})$, and that the corresponding eigenvalues also coincide, namely $\lambda_n = \sigma_n^{2}$.
+As a result, \textit{the stochastic \NDF\ coincides with the deterministic \NDF}, and the same equivalence holds for any $\varepsilon$-truncated measure of the number of degrees of freedom (i.e. \NDFepsv, \cite{migliore2008electromagnetics}) based on the decay of the eigenvalue sequence.

-This key equivalence explains the remarkable success of classical electromagnetic methods in the EIT analysis of spatial information.
+This key equivalence---valid also for full vector fields as proved in Appendix~\ref{app:theorem}---explains the remarkable success of classical electromagnetic methods in the EIT analysis of spatial information.
+Its deeper mathematical foundation is established in the following section through functional-set analysis.